 New Forms of Collaboration — Beginning with The Beatles, rock saw a new kind of artistic partnership.
 Groups of three, four or five individuals learned to work together as an artistic unit, writing, singing, performing and producing their own material, with most band members playing multiple, and often shifting, roles in this process.
 Even when a single singer/songwriter emerged, great rock was dependent on the kind of collaboration found in film, in which a number of individuals playing different roles all contributed to the artistic success of the finished work.

 Electronic Amplification — The technical ability to amplify the sound of an instrument — particularly a guitar — was a key enabler for several other elements mentioned here.
 Thanks to this new-found power, a group of musicians previously limited to volumes appropriate for chamber music could now perform to a large hall or even stadium full of listeners.
-Electronic amplification also introduced the ability to distort and shape the sounds of the instruments, though techniques such as feedback, fuzz-tone, wah-wah pedals and countless other techniques.
+Electronic amplification also introduced the ability to distort and shape the sounds of the instruments, through techniques such as feedback, fuzz-tone, wah-wah pedals and countless other techniques.
 This electronic influence over the sounds of the notes provided something worth capturing on a recording, something that could not be adequately described through musical notation.

 The Big Beat — Rock is known for its distinctive 4/4 rhythm with a backbeat.
 This simple foundation allowed singers and instrumentalists to lay all sorts of rhythmic variations on top.
 Rock is also known for the strength of its beat, providing much of the propulsive power of the music.
 Together, these rhythmic elements are used to convey the sense of liberation characteristic of the music, and so often expressed in the lyrics as well.